 Stanley redoubled his efforts on the south bank of the Congo where he signed deals with 450 Congolese chiefs.
 Each “treaty” gave away sovereignty of their lands to the International African Association.
 The treaties also committed their people to “assist by labour or otherwise” any “improvements” the Association might suggest.
 When Stanley was finished bargaining in 1884, he had a million square miles for Belgium.
 Leopold needed the world to recognise the claim.

 The king pulled American strings to lobby President Chester Arthur.
-Arthur was a reluctant president who in 1880 was vice president to James Garfield who was assassinated six months into office.
+Arthur was vice president to James Garfield who was assassinated six months into office in 1880.
 Arthur was in poor health and ill prepared for the job.
 He was flattered into recognising the International African Association’s ownership of Congo.
 The European powers rubberstamped the takeover in the Berlin Congress of 1884.
 Leopold sent Stanley as his representative to the congress where the explorer was the star attraction.
-Leopold got his way on the assumption the Congo would become a free trade zone.
+Leopold got his way on the assumption the Congo became a free trade zone.

 The new empire was 76 times the size of Belgium.
 Leopold called himself the “King Sovereign” of the Congo and by royal decree he renamed his asset the Congo Free State in 1885.
 It was a private asset which Leopold controlled outside the Belgian parliament.
 All profits went to him alone.